One Man and His Hob

 One Man and His Hob was a British cookery show on the digital channel Taste TV.
-Celebrity chef Aldo Zilli traveled across the UK, creating culinary delights on a single travel cooker.
-Using local ingredients and enlisting the help of passers-by, he created tasty specialities at outdoor venues around the country.
-Each new town brings inspiration for another delicious dish - and a host of spectators, eager to indulge in some tasty treats.
+Celebrity chef Aldo Zilli traveled across the UK, preparing food on a single travel cooker.
+Using local ingredients and enlisting the help of passers-by, he cooked at outdoor venues around the country, taking inspiration from each location.

 The programme was made by Ginger Productions, and was re-aired on Scottish television station STV, which owned Ginger Productions.
 The show never had a set introduction, rather a series of mini sketches, usually involving his cameraman "Angus" - with the show logo following soon after on the screen.